Asqatasun/Asqatasun/docs/Rule-2-1-1.md

 # Rule 2.1.1

 ## Summary

-This test consists in checking the presence of the title attribute for all the frame elements of the page.
+This test consists in checking the presence of the `"title"` attribute for all the `<iframe>` elements of the page.

 ## Business description